-To add your establishment’s details to the Community Directory, please contact email@example.com with the your NAME and a short mission statement.
+To add your establishment’s details to the Community Directory, please contact email@example.com with the name of your agency and a short mission statement.

 The Asian Community Development Corporation, a community-based organization, is committed to high standards of performance and integrity in serving the Asian American community of Greater Boston, with an emphasis on preserving and revitalizing Boston’s Chinatown.

 The mission of BCNC is to ensure that the children, youth, and families that we serve have the resources and support to achieve greater economic success and social well-being.